Are microwavable meals actually bad for you?

 3. Increased Weight

-Some companies may sometimes advertise microwavable meals as low caloric and optimal for losing weight.
+Some companies may advertise microwavable meals as low caloric and optimal for losing weight.
 However, most of them are nothing more than an advertising trap.
 Microwave meals can be loaded with excess sugars, salt, artificial flavours, and high-calorie ingredients that can raise your weight in just days.

 4. Chemical Ingestion